Maria Montessori: Legacy

-Maria Montessori and Montessori schools were featured on coins and banknotes of Italy, and on stamps of the Netherlands, India, Italy, the Maldives, Pakistan and Sri Lanka.

-A KLM McDonnell Douglas MD-11 (registration PH-KCB) was named after her, and retired in November 2014.
+A range of practices exist under the name Montessori, which is not trademarked.
+Popular elements include mixed-age classrooms, student freedom (including their choices of activity), long blocks of uninterrupted work time, specially trained teachers, and prepared environment.
+Scientific studies regarding the Montessori method are mostly positive, with a 2017 review stating that "broad evidence" exists for its efficacy.
+She and Montessori schools were featured on coins and banknotes of Italy, and on stamps of the Netherlands, India, Italy, the Maldives, Pakistan, and Sri Lanka.
+A KLM (Royal Dutch Airlines) McDonnell Douglas MD-11 (registration PH-KCB) was named after her, and retired in November 2014.
 In 2020, Time nominated Montessori as one of the Top 100 Women of the year, an offshoot of their Person of the Year award.

 Works

-Montessori published a number of books, articles, and pamphlets during her lifetime, often in Italian, but sometimes first in English.
+Montessori published a number of books, articles, and pamphlets during her lifetime, often in Italian but sometimes first in English.
 According to Kramer, "the major works published before 1920 (The Montessori Method, Pedagogical Anthropology, The Advanced Montessori Method—Spontaneous Activity in Education and The Montessori Elementary Material), were written in Italian by her and translated under her supervision."
-However, many of her later works were transcribed from her lectures, often in translation, and only later published in book form.
-Most of her works and other compilations of lectures or articles written by Montessori are available through Montessori-Pierson Publishing Company.

-Montessori's major works in book form are given here in order of their first publication, with significant revisions and translations.
+Many of her later works were transcribed from her lectures, often in translation, and only later published in book form.
+Most of her works and other compilations of lectures or articles written by Montessori are available through the Montessori-Pierson Publishing Company.
+Montessori's major works in book form are listed in order of their first publication, with significant revisions and English translations.